PrivacyStreams/PrivacyStreams.github.io/index.md

 Suppose we want to do the following programming task with PrivacyStreams:

-- Get the phone number that has the most phonecalls with the user in the past year.
+- Get the phone number that had the most phone calls with the user in the past year.

 The code to do the task with PrivacyStreams is as follows:

 <pre>
 <code class="line-numbers">String mostCalledContact =
-     uqi.getData(Phonecall.asLogs(), Purpose.SOCIAL("finding your closest contact."))                      // Get a stream of call logs
+     uqi.getData(Call.getLogs(), Purpose.SOCIAL("finding your closest contact."))                          // Get a stream of call logs
-        .transform(Filters.keep(TimeOperators.recent(Phonecall.TIMESTAMP, Duration.days(365))))            // keep the call logs in recent 365 days
+        .transform(Filters.keep(TimeOperators.recent(Call.TIMESTAMP, 365*24*60*60*1000)))                  // keep the call logs in recent 365 days
-        .transform(Groupers.groupBy(Phonecall.CONTACT))                                                    // group by contact (phone number)
+        .transform(Groupers.groupBy(Call.CONTACT))                                                         // group by contact (phone number)
         .transform(Mappers.mapEachItem(ItemOperators.setGroupField("#calls", StatisticOperators.count()))) // set "#calls" to the number of logs in each group
         .transform(Selectors.select(ItemsOperators.getItemWithMax("#calls")))                              // select the item with largest "#calls"
-        .output(ItemOperators.&lt;String&gt;getField(Phonecall.CONTACT));                                        // get the contact field of the item
+        .output(ItemOperators.&lt;String&gt;getField(Call.CONTACT));                                       // get the contact field of the item
 </code></pre>

 Looks messy?
 Don't worry, next I will show you what happened and how to simplify it.